The Church of Jesus Christ of Latter-day Saints in California: San Bernardino LDS colony

 The first colonization from Utah to California came in 1851 when a company of about 450 saints and enslaved people under direction of Amasa M. Lyman and Charles C. Rich of the Quorum of the Twelve Apostles settled at what is now San Bernardino.
-The colony was the final settlement in a string of Mormon communities extending 800 mi from Salt Lake City in an area known as Deseret.
+Initially Fort San Bernardino, the colony became the final settlement in a string of Mormon communities extending 800 mi from Salt Lake City in an area known as Deseret.
 The community thrived, and on July 6, 1851, the San Bernardino Stake, California's first, was organized.
 The colony was dissolved by the church at the advance of Johnston's Army toward Salt Lake City in 1857.
 Brigham Young instructed the settlers to return to Utah to colonize.
 About 1,400 (fewer than half) returned to Utah at the request of the church.
 The San Bernardino Stake was dissolved in 1857 as well as the ecclesiastical units within the stake.